Practical information

 In the following example, the wall is 420 cm wide and 270 cm high.

 The roll of wallpaper is 48.7 cm wide and 10 meters long.
-The pattern repeat is 32 cm, half drop.
+The pattern repeat is 32 cm (half drop).

 Step 1: Calculate the number of strips of wallpaper needed